Oil price risks put inflation back in focus

 This week, much of the focus will be on core nationwide inflation for May and Toyko's core reading for June as well as the government's growth strategy, which is under discussion and may be formally decided by Friday.

 The Bank of Japan's monetary stimulus helped weaken the yen by a fifth last year.
-But the currency has stabilised this year versus the dollar, limiting gains in the value of exports.
+But the currency has stabilized this year versus the dollar, limiting gains in the value of exports.

-Among other big industrialised powers, first-quarter British GDP on Friday will show a different picture.
+Among other big industrialized powers, first-quarter British GDP on Friday will show a different picture.

 Economists polled by Reuters expect growth to be revised up to 0.8 percent due to a better showing from construction.